axelvaldez/radical-companies/_posts/2-fiat-model/2023-05-13-attention-and-survival.markdown

 <h1>&nbsp;</h1>
  <p>Being worthy of attention is tied to survival.</p>
  <p>We want to be heard.
 Things are not real until they have an impact on the world.
 Mass shootings make that impact.
-Helping old people cross the strees makes that impact.
+Helping old people cross the street makes that impact.
 It is a choice.</p>
  <p>Force is another choice.
 Even the threat of force is tied to survival, but my survival is predominant. <span class="_quotespan">Listen to what I have to say or I&rsquo;ll hurt you!</span> &hellip; <span class="_quotespan">The community may not see it my way, but they are not going to survive&hellip; I will force them, I am justified!</span></p>

 <h1>Fluid</h1>